Chart Color Schemes

 West Gladstone is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch projections for the suburb are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-By 2041, West Gladstone is expected to increase by approximately 603 persons, reflecting a total gain of 11.6% over the 17-year period, based on aggregated SA2-level projections.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using a base year of 2022 for each age cohort.
+Future population dynamics anticipate an increase just below the median of locations outside capital cities, with West Gladstone expected to gain 501 persons by 2041 based on aggregated SA2-level projections, reflecting a total gain of 9.0% over the 16 years.

 Frequently Asked Questions - Population